 1. Sole Custody

-Sole custody is quite rare.
+Sole custody is quite rare in Dallas Texas.
 It is awarded to only one parent and allows them to ensure their children stay with them solely.
 They also have the right to make decisions about the child's upbringing and life.
 In some cases, the court can also give the other parent possessory conservatorship so they can visit their children.

 2. Joint Managing Conservatorship